Who’s it for?

 The steering lacks feel, which creates a disconnect between driver and the front wheels.
 The Ioniq’s steering wheel also comes with self-centring action, although this can be erratic.

 On winding roads, the car is easy enough to drive and the way power is delivered by the electric motor ensures drivers can take corners with confidence.
+The Cabin

 The Hyundai Ioniq sports a bland if functional and on the whole relaxing cabin.
 Some buyers might wish there was more design flair, but it’s easy to live with.